python/mypy/docs/source/cheat_sheet_py3.rst

        request = make_request(*args, **kwargs)
        return self.do_api_query(request)

-    # For more preise keyword typing, you can use `Unpack` along with a
+    # For more precise keyword typing, you can use `Unpack` along with a
     # `TypedDict`
     class Options(TypedDict):
         timeout: int
         on_error: Callable[[int], None]

     # This function expects a keyword argument `timeout` of type `int` and a